xovox/RetroCRT/README.md

 * [RetroTink Ultimate](http://www.retrotink.com) is a board for the Raspberry Pi that gives you every analog connection you could want, in true 24-bit RGB color!
   * Component & RGB only, for now
-* VGA666, both RGB & with component converter
-* pi2scart with RGB

 ## Future Supported Hardware